| | Estate

 limited by law to a limited period of 60 days), so important decisions can be made for the

 children without going to Probate Court during that difficult time.
+While the decisions necessary for your estate planning

 may be difficult , once made there is a comprehensive plan for your family to follow.